lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

    Same offset pattern executed with non-relative (left hand side) and relative (right hand side) offsets.
    The numbers on the images represent the input to the offset command on both scenarios.

-Relative and absolute offsets can also be combined.
+Relative and non-relative offsets can also be combined.
 For instance, the following sequence of commands;

 .. code:: python